 STRONGLY ENCOURAGED TO GO ABROAD.

-But, understand that going abroad is extremely valuable for all Political Science majors too—whether in General PS, Pre-Law, Public Admin, or Teacher Licensure.
+But, understand that going abroad is extremely valuable for all Political Science majors too—whether in General PS, Pre-Law, Public Public Policy and Management, or Teacher Licensure.
 So, go.

 Students often say that they would like to go abroad but can't do so and meet all of the requirements for General Education, their major, and their minors and still graduate on time.
 It doesn't have to be this way.